Super Lawyers

 • Negligence in performing percutaneous pinning surgery (Washington)

-• Mindy B. Statter: Board certified in general surgery, pediatric surgery and surgical critical care, Dr. Statter has testified for plaintiffs in both pediatric and emergency room negligence cases.
+• Mindy B. Statter: Board-certified in general surgery, pediatric surgery, and surgical critical care, Dr. Statter has testified for plaintiffs in both pediatric and emergency room negligence cases.

 • Richard E. Latchaw: A Professor of Radiology at the UC Davis Medical Center since 2002, Dr. Latchaw testified in a significant number of radiology and neuroradiology cases.
 His billable rate, at least at one time, is $500 an hour.
-His legal work makes us 5% of his professional activities.
+His legal work makes up 5% of his professional activities.
 Approximately 20% of his clinical work and legal work is pediatric neuroradiology.
 He reviews cases and testifies for both plaintiffs and defendants.
 He has testified that he considers about 10 cases a year, usually interpreting film.
 He has focused lots of attention on the diagnosis and treatment of acute ischemic strokes.
 He has also testified in cases involving:

 • Hypoxic ischemic encephalopathy (HIE)